citoverse/cito/cran-comments.md

 # Version 1.0.2
 ## cito submission 1 2023/22/9
-This is a major update, several functionalities such as bootstrapping for uncertainties or additional xAI methods were added.
-Moreover, several bugs were fixed, documentation was improved, and 3 vignettes were added.
+This is a major update where several features such as bootstrapping for uncertainties and additional xAI methods (average conditional effects) have been added.
+Also, several bugs have been fixed, documentation has been improved, and 3 vignettes were added.

 We would also like to announce a change of maintainer: Maximilian Pichler, co-author of cito, will take over the position of maintainer.